 Google Drive

-Cloud storage solution; can share files with internal and external email addresses; login to google.com, using NetID and Rice Google password.
-See Google Drive Help.
+Cloud storage solution; can share files with internal and external email addresses; login to google.com, using NetID and NetID or Google password.
+Read about which password to use.
+For more information on the solution, see Google Drive Help.

 Research Data Facility